CEEMS API Server

 to explain how CEEMS actually supports them.
 CEEMS has its own DB schema that stores

-compute units metrics and meta data.
-Let's take meta data of each compute unit as an
+compute unit metrics and metadata.
+Let's take metadata of each compute unit as an

 example.
-For example, SLURM exposes meta data of jobs using either sacct
+For example, SLURM exposes metadata of jobs using either the sacct

 command or

 SLURM REST API.
-Openstack does it too using Keystone and Nova API servers so does the
+OpenStack also provides this through Keystone and Nova API servers, as does

-Kubernetes with its API server.
-However, all these managers expose these meta data
+Kubernetes through its API server.
+However, all these managers expose these metadata

-CEEMS API server must implement each of this resource manager to fetch compute unit meta data and store it in CEEMS API server's DB.
-This is done using factory design pattern and implemented in an extensible way.
-That means operators can implement their own custom third party resource managers and plug into CEEMS API server.
+The CEEMS API server must take into account each resource manager to fetch compute unit metadata and store it in the CEEMS API server's DB.
+This is done using the factory design pattern and is implemented in an extensible way.
+That means operators can implement their own third-party resource managers and plug them into the CEEMS API server.
 Essentially, this translates to implementing two interfaces, one for fetching compute units and one for fetching users and projects/namespaces/tenants data from the underlying resource manager.

-Currently, CEEMS API server ships SLURM support and soon Openstack support will be added.
+Currently, the CEEMS API server includes SLURM support, and soon OpenStack support will be added.

 Updaters

-As CEEMS API server must store aggregate metrics of each compute unit, it must query some sort of external DB that stores time series metrics of the compute units to estimate aggregate metrics.
-As CEEMS ships an exporter that is capable of exporting metrics to a Prometheus TSDB, a straight forward approach is to deploy CEEMS exporter on compute nodes and query Prometheus to estimate aggregate metrics.
+As the CEEMS API server must store aggregated metrics of each compute unit, it must query some sort of external DB that stores time series metrics of the compute units to estimate aggregated metrics.
+As CEEMS ships an exporter that is capable of exporting metrics to a Prometheus TSDB, a straightforward approach is to deploy the CEEMS exporter on compute nodes and query Prometheus to estimate aggregated metrics.

-This is done using a sub-component of CEEMS API server called updater.
-The job of updater is to update the compute units fetched by a given resource manager with the aggregate metrics of that compute unit.
-Like in the case of resource manager, updater uses factory design pattern and it is extensible.
-It is possible to use custom third party tools to update the compute units with aggregate metrics.
+This is done using a sub-component of the CEEMS API server called the updater.
+The updater's role is to update the compute units fetched by a given resource manager with their aggregated metrics.
+Like in the case of the resource manager, the updater uses the factory design pattern and it is extensible.
+It is possible to use custom third-party tools to update the compute units with aggregated metrics.

-Currently, CEEMS API server ships TSDB updater which is capable of estimating aggregate metrics using Prometheus TSDB server.
+Currently, the CEEMS API server ships a TSDB updater that is capable of estimating aggregate metrics using the Prometheus TSDB server.

-A single deployment of CEEMS API server must be able to fetch and serve aggregate metrics of compute units of multiple clusters of either same resource manager or different resource managers.
-This means single CEEMS API server can store and serve metrics data of multiple SLURM, Openstack and Kubernetes clusters.
+A single CEEMS API server deployment must be able to fetch and serve aggregated metrics from multiple clusters, whether they use the same or different resource manager.
+This means a single CEEMS API server can store and serve metrics data of multiple SLURM, OpenStack, and Kubernetes clusters.

-In the same way, irrespective of each cluster using its own dedicated TSDB or a shared TSDB with other clusters, Updater sub component of CEEMS API server is capable of estimating aggregate metrics of each compute unit.
+Similarly, whether each cluster uses its own dedicated TSDB or a shared TSDB with other clusters, the updater subcomponent of the CEEMS API server is capable of estimating aggregated metrics for each compute unit.

-More details on how to configuration of multi-clusters can be found in Configuration section and some example scenarios are discussed in Advanced section.
+More details on how to configure multi-clusters can be found in the Configuration section, and some example scenarios are discussed in the Advanced section.